in prison for 1687 daysmore info

 On 29 December 2019, a number of armed men, who seem to have been security forces, beat up Gamal Eid near his house.
 They threw paint at him, and brandished weapons at bystanders and neighbours who attempted to stop the attack and defend Mr Eid.

-On 30 November 2020, the administrative court indefinitely adjourned appeal no 7720/72 submitted by human rights lawyer Gamal Eid to challenge the travel ban issued against him.
+On 30 November 2020, the administrative court indefinitely adjourned appeal no 7720/72 he submitted to challenge the travel ban issued against him.

 Mohamed Zaree has been the Egypt Office Director of the Cairo Institute for Human Rights Studies (CIHRS) since 2014.
 He leads CIHRS’ research, human rights education, media outreach and national advocacy activities in Egypt.
 He also coordinates the Forum of Independent Egyptian Human Rights NGOs, created in 2007.